fbpx

 Road Cycling

-Of course, there are some exceptions to the rule and a small number of tours run with extended capacity, such as the West Highland Way and also our Photography tours.
+Of course, there are some exceptions to the rule, and a small number of our guided holidays run with extended capacity, such as some of the cycling and photography tours and our guided West Highland Way, which has a maximum capacity of 16.

-Our Private Departures and Custom Tours, by their nature can be customised to your own requirements and therefore the size of the group is entirely dependent on who you’d like to travel with.
+Our custom tours, by their nature, can be customised to your own requirements, and therefore, the size of the group is entirely dependent on who you’d like to travel with.

 For the vast majority of our tours you will have the service of one of our expert guides on a 1:8 ratio.